Xpertians/xmonkey-namonica/README.md

 options:
-  --export EXPORT  Path to export the output to a file --full           Print a full list of copyrights and license files --validate       Print a list of PURLs and Licenses
+  --export EXPORT  Path to export the output to a file --full           Print a full list of copyrights and license files --ospi           Print a list of PURLs and Licenses
 ```

 ## Package URL (purl)